-Breast augmentation is an immensely popular procedure in the San Diego area and all over the world.
-Breast augmentation is one of the procedures by which a plastic surgeon’s skills are measured.
+Breast augmentation is an immensely popular procedure in the San Diego area and all over the world and is one of the procedures by which a plastic surgeon’s skills are measured.
 Since their introduction in the 1960′s, breast implants have become a global beauty phenomenon.
 In the decades since, the media has bombarded us with images of breast enhancement results—both good and bad.
-Today, younger and younger women are seeking breast augmentation, and there is a wider array of great implant options to choose from; we also have superior consultation tools that we can utilize for educating and serving our breast augmentation patients.
-Most recently, Instagram pages have sprouted up that are dedicated entirely to breast implants and breast augmentation (check out Dr. Sayed’s Instagram page: @timsayedmd).
-The digital age is now documenting not just how breast augmentation has evolved, but how it enhances the female form and changed the lives of millions of women around the world.
+Today, younger and younger women are seeking breast augmentation, and there is a wider array of great implant options to choose from; we also have superior consultation tools that we can utilize for educating and serving our patients.
+Most recently, Instagram pages have sprouted up that are dedicated entirely to breast implants (check out Dr. Sayed’s Instagram page: @timsayedmd).
+The digital age is now documenting not just how this popular treatment has evolved, but how it enhances the female form and changed the lives of millions of women around the world.
 With new medical and media technology came a new kind of patient: one that was exacting, collaborative, and knowledgeable about their transformation with breast enhancement.

 View real patient before & after results in our photo gallery.

-Having practiced in high volume and demanding environments like Miami and Palm Beach, Dr. Sayed is proud to bring his extensive breast augmentation experience to the Southern California, San Diego area, where the media’s fascination with feminine aesthetics and the year-round environment of sunshine combine to create a discerning, demanding clientele.
-Dr. Sayed now sees patients from all over the San Diego county area wanting a variety of breast augmentation options: Having practiced in high volume and demanding environments like Miami and Palm Beach, Dr. Sayed is proud to bring his extensive breast augmentation experience to the Southern California, San Diego area, where the media’s fascination with feminine aesthetics and the year-round environment of sunshine combine to create a discerning, demanding clientele.
-Dr. Sayed now sees patients from all over the San Diego county area wanting a variety of breast augmentation options:
+Having practiced in high volume and demanding environments, Dr. Sayed is proud to bring his extensive breast augmentation experience to the Southern California, San Diego area, where the media’s fascination with feminine aesthetics and the year-round environment of sunshine combine to create a discerning, demanding clientele.
+Dr. Sayed now sees patients from all over the San Diego county area wanting a variety of options:

 - Silicone and Saline implants